Marketing to Generation Alpha: Everything You Need to Know

 • They’re more empowered than any other generation.
 Unlimited access to information gives this generation unprecedented awareness into social issues and the resources to fight them.

 • They’re shaped by technology.
-Advanced, smarter technology is everywhere for this generation, from education to social interactions and beyond.
-Statistics show 65% of children ages 8 to 11 either own or have access to a mobile phone at home.
+As the first generation born entirely in the 21st century, Gen Z has advanced, smarter technology at their fingertips.
+It’s everywhere, from education to social interactions and beyond.
+Statistics show 65% of children ages 8 to 11 either own or have access to a smartphone at home.

 How To Market to Generation Alpha

 Speaking Generation Alpha’s language is no small feat.
-These consumers are growing up alongside rapid advancements in technology — and your communications must be up-to-date with the digital world they’re accustomed to.
+As digital natives, these consumers are growing up alongside rapid advancements in technology — and your communications must be up-to-date with the digital world they’re accustomed to.

 But a digital-first approach won’t be enough.
+Your messaging must also resonate with this generation’s values.
 Are you committed to social causes?
 Are you pushing products — or inviting consumers to take part in the conversation?
 We dig into these and other best practices your brand should follow.

 Create a Two-Way Conversation